 Form — Sincerity & accessibility

 I strive for clarity and simplicity of expression, with the ambition of being intelligible and engaging on a broad human scale.
 I stand for relentless immediacy and disarming, passionate honesty in expression.
 I’m not committed to material, medium or form: I aim for the respective message being delivered in any engaging way.
 I tend to present my work as ‘open source’ processes, offering access, options to intervene, modify, appropriate.
-I often carry out long-term performative practices in correlation with installation, photography, text, presentation and lectures.
+I often carry out long-term performative practices in correlation with installation, photography, text, presentation & dance.